ShadrackOdielo/alx-interview/0x00-pascal_triangle/README.md

-# interview question

-write a pascal triangle for the interview
+# The pascals triangle in python.